A11myt/obsidian-task-heatmap/README.md

-# Task Heatmap Plugin for Obsidian
+# 📊 Task Heatmap Plugin for Obsidian

-A GitHub-style contribution graph for tracking daily tasks in your Obsidian vault.
-Visualize your task completion over time with an intuitive heatmap display.
+A GitHub-style contribution graph with **special tags** and custom colors for tracking daily tasks in your Obsidian vault.
+Visualize your task completion over time with an intuitive heatmap display and priority-based tag highlighting.

 ![Task Heatmap Preview](https://img.shields.io/badge/Obsidian-Plugin-purple)

-## 🎯 Features
+## ✨ Features

+### 🎨 Special Tags with Custom Colors
+- **Priority Tags**: Define important tags like `#urlaub`, `#wichtig` with custom colors
+- **Visual Hierarchy**: Special tags stand out with bold colors and better contrast
+- **Easy Configuration**: Manage special tags directly in plugin settings
+- **Live Updates**: Changes appear instantly in the heatmap

+### 📊 GitHub-Style Heatmap
-- **GitHub-Style Heatmap**: Visual representation of your daily task completion
+- **Visual Task Tracking**: See your daily task completion at a glance
-- **Interactive Task Details**: Click on any day to view tasks below the heatmap
+- **Interactive Details**: Click on any day to view tasks below the heatmap
 - **7-Row Layout**: One row per weekday (Monday-Sunday), days flow horizontally
 - **Color-Coded Progress**: Darker colors indicate more completed tasks
 - **Task Statistics**: See completion percentage and task counts per day